 \end{lemma} \begin{proof} Recall that we consider the set of labeled \DAGs on a given number of sites, and thus all sites are distinguishable.
 Fix some tower $\sigma$.
 Then each edge in the skeleton which connects two sites in adjacent layers is present for all graphs in $\mathcal{D}(\sigma)$.
 Between any two sites $v$ and $w$ in different layers which are not adjacent, adding or removing the edge between $v$ and $w$ does not change the underlying tower.
 This justifies the above formula. \end{proof}

-\begin{remark} Note that above tower decomposition has the key property that when we condition on the underlying tower $\sigma$ in $\P_n$, each edge between two sites in layers of distance at least $2$ in the tower $\sigma$ is present independently with probability $\frac{1}{2}$. \end{remark}
+\begin{remark} Rephrasing Lemma \ref{lem:SkeletonCounting}, the above tower decomposition has the key property that when we condition on the underlying tower $\sigma$ in $\P_n$, each edge between two sites in layers of distance at least $2$ in the tower $\sigma$ is present independently with probability $\frac{1}{2}$. \end{remark}